Julian/lean-across-the-board/docs/api.rst

     ``move_piece``.

-.. theorem:: playfield.some_injective
+.. definition:: playfield.some_injective

     A ``playfield`` on which every index that appears, appears only once.

-.. theorem:: playfield.some_injective_decidable
+.. definition:: playfield.some_injective_decidable

     Explicitly state that the proposition that ``pf.some_injective`` is ``decidable``, when the ``ι`` is itself ``decidable_eq``.